Publicly Funded IVF and IUI Programs Across Canada

 If you’re looking into funding for your intrauterine insemination (IUI) or in vitro fertilization (IVF) then look no further.
 This is a rundown of what you can expect from government funded fertility procedures in your province or territory.
 Anything that’s not covered, make sure to hang on to the receipts or save the appointments in a folder because you might be eligible to get money back at tax time.

-• an overview of funding for each prov/territory and below the table is more detail and
+The table below gives a highlevel funding for each prov/territory and below the table is more detail.

 Table: Publicly funded IVF programs across Canada